 In addition, even if we were to obtain approval for one or more of our current or future product candidates, regulatory authorities may approve any of our current or future product candidates for fewer indications or more limited patient populations than we request.
-For example, in connection with our vixarelimab program, regulatory authorities may recognize a narrower patient population as having prurigo nodularis, define the disease differently than we do or classify the drug as a different line of therapy.
 Furthermore, regulatory authorities may not approve the price we intend to charge, may grant approval contingent on the performance of costly post-marketing clinical trials, may impose certain post-marketing requirements that impose limits on our marketing and distribution activities, or may approve a product candidate with a label that does not include the labeling claims necessary or desirable for the successful commercialization of that product candidate.
 Any of the foregoing scenarios could materially harm the commercial prospects for our current or future product candidates.